arangodb/docs-hugo/site/content/3.10/develop/drivers/java/_index.md

 ### Async Cursor API

-Cursor API (`ArangoCursor` and `ArangoCursorAsync`) are intrinsically different, because the synchronous Cursor API is based on Java `java.util.Iterator`, which is an interface only suitable for synchronous scenarios.
+The Cursor API (`ArangoCursor` and `ArangoCursorAsync`) is intrinsically different, because the synchronous Cursor API is based on Java's `java.util.Iterator`, which is an interface only suitable for synchronous scenarios.
 On the other side, the asynchronous Cursor API provides a method `com.arangodb.ArangoCursorAsync#nextBatch()`, which returns a